 With all that meat and veggies, this is a complete meal in itself.
-I love to serve it over white rice garnished with fresh chopped cilantro.
+I love to serve it over jasmine rice garnished with fresh chopped cilantro.
 You could also serve it with a side of homemade fried rice or cauliflower rice.
 I love having homemade egg rolls, spring rolls, or scallion pancakes on the side.

 How to Store and Reheat Leftovers